SigmaRichards/Image2PrimeASCII/README.md

 ## TODO

- - Better input parsing.
-It's quite elementary at this stage and needs to be much better.
-Does not check whether the inputs make sense or not.
- - Skip input.
-This will be useful if for whatever reason you need to stop processing on a particularly large number and resume state.
  - Text output of number.
 This feels pretty important I just haven't had the time to add it yet.
  - GPU implementation.
 I know there are CUDA implementations of MPA systems (e.g. CUMP) however I hate the idea of supporting hardware limited programs.
 I plan to build what I can in OpenCL but this may be a long time coming.